What Heart Failure Means

 Heart failure clinics

-Our heart failure clinics, located in Franciscan Heart & Vascular Associates offices in the Franciscan Medical Pavilion in Tacoma and on “2 North" at Harrison Medical Center in Bremerton, provide comprehensive outpatient care for people living with heart failure.
-Learn more about CHI Franciscan Health’s heart failure clinics by calling Tacoma at 253-627-1244 or Bremerton at 360-373-2547.
+Our heart failure clinics, located in Franciscan Heart & Vascular Associates offices in the Franciscan Medical Pavilion in Tacoma, in the Highline Medical Pavilion in Burien, and on Hemlock Street at Harrison HealthPartners Cardiovascular Consultants in Bremerton, provide comprehensive outpatient care for people living with heart failure.
+Learn more about CHI Franciscan’s heart failure clinics by calling one of our locations below.

 Your Heart Care Team